 Bath & West Wiltshire Group

-The Bath & West Wilts group was formed 18 years ago and is active in providing advice on conservation, nest box construction, installation and monitoring around Bath and West Wiltshire.
+The Bath & West Wilts group was formed 20 years ago and provides advice on conservation, nest box construction, installation and monitoring of owls and other birds of prey around Bath and West Wiltshire.

 Please contact one of the committee if you are keen to help in any way.